Patient education: West Nile virus infection (Beyond the Basics)

 Nearly all cases of West Nile (WN) virus are contracted through the bite of a mosquito carrying the infection.

-Bird-mosquito-human cycle — WN virus is spread when a mosquito bites an infected bird and then bites a human or other animal.
-When a bird is infected, the virus can circulate in its blood for several days; a mosquito that feeds on it during this period may become a carrier of the virus.
+Bird-mosquito-human cycle — When a bird is infected with WN virus, the virus can circulate in its blood for several days; a mosquito that feeds on it during this period may become a carrier of the virus.
 If the mosquito later bites a person, the virus can be injected from the insect's salivary glands into the person's blood.
+Mosquitos who are carriers also spread WN virus to other uninfected birds via bites.

-Because birds are the primary hosts of the disease, contact with birds and other animals that are dead or ill should be avoided, and the local health department should be contacted for instructions.
+Because birds are the primary hosts of the disease, they have high levels of virus.
+Therefore, contact with birds that are dead or ill should be avoided, and the local health department should be contacted for instructions.

 WN virus is not spread through touching, kissing, or sharing utensils with a person with the infection, or through contact with a healthcare provider who has treated patients with the virus.

 Pregnant and breastfeeding women should take extra precautions to avoid mosquito bites, especially in areas where WN virus has been reported.
-Insect repellents containing DEET and picaridin are safe for pregnant women; breastfeeding women can use DEET.
+A discussion of the safety and use of insect repellents in pregnant and breastfeeding women can be found on the Centers for Disease Control and Prevention website.
 (See 'West Nile virus prevention' below.)

-Blood transfusion and organ transplant recipients — There have been a limited number of cases of people who acquired WN virus after receiving donated blood or organs.
+Blood transfusion and organ transplant recipients — A limited number of people have acquired WN virus after receiving donated blood or organs.
 Since 2003, all blood donations are screened for WN virus to identify infected blood.
 It is not possible to contract the virus by donating blood.
-(See "Patient information: Blood donation and transfusion (Beyond the Basics)".)
+(See "Patient education: Blood donation and transfusion (Beyond the Basics)".)

 WEST NILE VIRUS SYMPTOMS